mwb249/taxparcel-geoenrich/README.md

 ### Requirements
 Tax Parcel Geoenrich uses the ArcPy site package and it can only be run on a machine that has a licensed version of Esri ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
-The installation instructions are Windows centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine that has ArcGIS Server installed.
+The installation instructions are Windows OS centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine that has ArcGIS Server installed.

 ### Download Tax Parcel Geoenrich